 The Audit Committee (the "Committee") is responsible to the Board of Directors (the "Board") for the policies and practices relating to integrity of financial and regulatory reporting as well as internal controls to achieve the objectives of safeguarding of corporate assets, reliability of information and compliance with policies and laws.
-The Committee is also responsible for identifying principle risks of the business and ensuring appropriate risk management techniques are in place.
+The Committee is also responsible for oversight of the enterprise risk management framework and process.